scgordon/NCAR-DASH/README.md

 # NCAR-DASH
-A repository for the DSET team to explore metadata in the DASH WAF and determine curation needs via Jupyter Notebooks.
+A repository for the DSET team to explore metadata in the DASH WAFs and determine curation needs via Jupyter Notebooks.

-If you are new to Jupyter and want to explore the notebooks in this repository, use the wiki to get started.
+If you are new to Jupyter and want to explore the notebooks in this repository locally, use the wiki to get started.
+Otherwise just click on the Binder link at the bottom.

 https://github.com/scgordon/NCAR-DASH/wiki/Getting-Started